-Ardour will only use a single interface.
-If you want to use more than one interface you have two choices:
+Ardour will only ever deal with a single audio device.
+If you want to use more than one, you have two choices:

 - If you want to use Ardour to start JACK (which handles all audio I/O) you will need to create a "fake" audio device on your computer the represents all the multiple devices you wish to use.
 How to do this is platform dependent and described below.

 - Use a different tool to start JACK and manage all the devices.